-According to some, there’s 71% risk that I will be replaced by a robot 3; honestly, I have little faith that will actually happen during my lifetime, mainly as developers are human.
+According to some, there is 71% risk that I will be replaced by a robot 3; honestly, I have little faith that will actually happen during my lifetime, mainly as developers are human.
 Enough said.

 I could write for ages on the many benefits with Obsidian, but from a tech-writing angle, I say this: Obsidian used together with the plugin obsidian-vale, with all of its bundled styles enabled, and with Openly added (add custom linting styles to obsidian-vale), is absolutely blissful.
 It allows me to check text by using style guides from, for example, Microsoft and Google.

-This is a lovely system that I’ve used as a reminder to write for different audiences more than to check for errors in style and grammar.
-It’s not perfect, which means that it’s not really up-to-speed with technical writing nor consistency.
-Errors and improvements that I have reported to the suppliers of Grammarly have, so far, not made their way into the product.
+This is a lovely system that I have used as a reminder to write for different audiences more than to check for errors in style and grammar.
+It is not perfect, which means that it’s not really up–to–speed with technical writing nor consistency.
+It is often very badly opinionated in terms of style.
+Errors and improvements that I have reported to the creators of Grammarly have, so far, not made their way into the product.
 Lastly, use this tool with caution: you might not want to use it to check code and text that is covered by intellectual-property rules.